MariusTheTweaker/cs2-optimizer/README.md

 Follow the interface to apply desired tweaks

 Restart CS2 to see the changes

+📁 Notes

+Make sure CS2 is closed before applying tweaks

+Run as administrator if required

+All changes are reversible from within the app

 📜 License MIT License (or your preferred license)